 The Supreme Court reasoned that virtually any motor vehicle sufficiently dangerous to be regulated by the legislature is also sufficiently dangerous to be subjected to court-imposed liability under the dangerous instrumentality doctrine.
 As a result of the dangerous instrumentality doctrine, a golf cart owner generally has unlimited vicarious liability for the negligence of any permissive operator.

-Can a Community Association in Florida be Liable for issuing a license to some under the age of fourteen who drivers a golf cart and causes someone else’s injury?
+Can a Community Association be Liable for issuing a license to some under the age of fourteen who drivers a golf cart and causes someone else’s injury?